programming  digital art  design programming  digital art  design programming  digital art  design  programming  digital art design 

 Whenever a word triggers censorship, it transforms into a delicate peony—the national flower of China.
 I use the peony’s soft and ornate qualities to symbolize the gentle, almost decorative nature of suppression within the censorship system.
 This visual "softening" alleviates the tension of erased language, creating a seemingly harmless atmosphere that quietly encourages the public to adapt to this absence.

 However, the beauty of the flower also points to a profound paradox: the more something is covered, the more it sparks the urge to peer inside.
 I designed a key interaction—the "Hover": only when the viewer’s cursor moves close to and lingers over a flower do the original erased word and the specific reason for its censorship quietly reveal themselves.
-This act transforms the viewer from a passive recipient into an active discloser.
+This interaction highlights individual agency in challenging controlled narratives, offering a brief, unmediated view of the filtered information.
 It demonstrates that the more a system attempts to hide and mask itself, the more visible its traces become through the very process of discovery.
 This tug-of-war between "concealment" and "revelation" is the most authentic and tense reflection of our contemporary communication environment.

 Technical Implementation